Uniform & PE kit

 - Short-sleeved shirts may be worn instead of long-sleeved, but the shirt must still be tucked in.

 - Blazers should be worn to and from school, but can be removed during the school day (see below)

 School uniform is important as it reflects both pride in the school and students’ attitude towards their learning.
 Students must maintain a high standard of personal appearance at all times.

 Students must be in full correct uniform in order to attend lessons.
 Parents will be contacted for any student arriving in school out of uniform or in incomplete uniform.
-Students will be sent home to change or asked to borrow uniform in school.
+Students will be asked to borrow uniform in school.

 Blazers must be worn in all lessons, in school buildings, on the school premises and on the way to and from school.
 Students may remove blazers when given permission by teachers during lessons and/or when SLT determine that the weather permits them to be removed in the school building during the school day.

 - No coats or jackets are to be worn over or under school uniform in school time

 - Sweat shirts, t-shirts and cardigans cannot be regarded as being “jackets” or “coats” and should not be worn in school at all.
 The same is true of pullovers in non-uniform colours

 - No outer garment which bears a slogan, logo, initials or forms words that are offensive is allowed on the school site

 - Hats, scarves and gloves are not permitted to be worn inside the school building at any time